Ph.D. Candidate/Associate Instructor

 I also closely examine news texts to understand how these discourses construct Brahminical regimes of truth; for instance, through the installation of upper-caste men as public intellectuals or through the discursive reproductions of upper-caste cultures as “Indian culture.”
 These strategic manoeuvres are how Bahujan or lower castes remain perpetually under-represented in commercial English-language media, and have to stake out their own spaces in fields of knowledge production.
 New media platforms are a vital recent space for such anticaste articulations.

-I am also deeply invested in what activist pedagogy for media engagement looks like.
 In my teaching, I test out how media literacy can be taught through oppositional readings of media texts in digital or social media spaces, or in developing feminist-anticaste hermeneutics for filmmaking and film reviewing.
-As a journalism scholar and educator who is now an upper-caste woman in the US studying South Asia, I strongly believe a critical media pedagogy for methods of reporting, writing and editing that are rooted in anticaste feminist thinking is of urgent importance in Indian J-schools and media institutes.
+Having been a journalism scholar and educator for close to a decade now, I strongly believe a critical media pedagogy for methods of reporting, writing and editing that are rooted in anti-racist anti-caste feminist thinking is of urgent importance in J-schools and media institutes.

 I have a professional Master’s degree in writing and communication from Deakin University in Melbourne, Australia, and a background in freelance writing.
 I also worked as a lecturer in media writing and social theory for three years at the School of Communication, Manipal University prior to my doctoral studies.

 Rao, P. (2019).
 Soch Aur Shauch: Reading Brahminism and patriarchy in ‘Toilet: Ek Prem Katha’.
 Studies in South Asian Film & Media 9 (2), 79–96. https://doi.org/10.1386/safm.9.2.79_1.